92% of participants will know how to identify and react to an emergency health concern in an outpatient setting.

 Example of blunted or clubbed fingers.

-Optimum first aid for burns and scalds is cool, running tap water for about 20 minutes.
+The best first aid for burns and scalds is cool, running tap water for about 20 minutes.
 Do not repeat.
-This action is effective up to three hours after the burn.
-Cool only the burned area, keeping the rest of the body warm.
+This action works up to three hours after the burn.
+Cool only the burned area and keep the rest of the body warm.
 Do not apply toothpaste, butter, oil, eggs, turmeric, or ice to burn wounds.
 None of these are beneficial to wound healing.
-Oil-based substances can trap heat in the tissues causing further damage.
-Ice can cause vasoconstriction and cold injuries causing further damage (Stiles, 2018).
+Oil-based substances can trap heat in the skin, causing more damage.
+Ice can cause circulation to slow down and cause more damage (Stiles, 2018).

-The classic description of chest pain is most commonly seen in the male, middle-aged population.
-However, females, people with diabetes, and the elderly often described different or atypical sensations that may be cardiac.
+The common description of chest pain is seen in the male, middle-aged population.
+But, females, people with diabetes, and the elderly often described different feelings or pain that may be heart problems.

 Chest Pain |